 Vet everyone – even someone recommended by family.

-Even though you have a Fixed Price contract pay only the days worked that week.
+Even though you have a Fixed Price contract, pay only the days worked that week.
 Make sure it's in the contract to avoid misunderstandings.

 Be prepared for delays, so don't rush the process.
 However, an honest, professional contractor will inform you of any delays and why.